-The European Commission has launched a comprehensive strategy called AccelerateEU to mitigate fossil-fuel price shocks triggered by the Iran war.
+The European Commission has launched the AccelerateEU strategy to combat fossil-fuel price shocks triggered by the Iran war.
 The plan aims to protect consumers, secure short-term energy supplies, and accelerate the transition to clean energy.

 Key Takeaways

-The European Commission has introduced the AccelerateEU strategy to address fossil-fuel price shocks caused by the Iran war.
-This plan aims to protect consumers, secure short-term energy supplies, and accelerate the transition to clean energy.
+The European Union has launched the AccelerateEU plan to mitigate fossil-fuel price shocks caused by the Iran war.
+The strategy includes 44 actions to protect consumers, secure short-term energy supplies, and accelerate clean energy transition.

-- The AccelerateEU package outlines 44 specific actions, including new electrification targets and replenishing depleted gas storage.
+- EU's AccelerateEU package outlines measures like new electrification targets and gas storage replenishment

-- New sanctions will ban condensate imports from Yamal LNG and other Russian projects starting January 1, 2027.
+- New sanctions will ban condensate imports from Yamal LNG starting January 1, 2027

 According to carbonbrief.org, the latest crisis has cost the EU an additional €24bn for oil and gas imports.
 The AccelerateEU package outlines 44 specific actions, ranging from new electrification targets to replenishing depleted gas storage.
 Meanwhile, Reuters reports that the European Union is set to fall short of filling gas storage to 90% capacity before next winter due to disruptions caused by the Iran war.